As a family of non-vegetarians, veggie burgers weren't exactly something I expected to become a regular in our meal rotation.

 The antioxidants, fibre, protein, and carbohydrates in black beans make them nutritionally powerful.
 So all good!

-I use shop bought wholemeal burger buns.
-They’re inexpensive and you can get them pretty much anywhere.
+I use shop bought whole grain burger buns.
+They're inexpensive and you can get them pretty much anywhere.

-If your kids aren’t used to eating wholemeal burger buns and you’re new to Clean eating, I’d recommend letting them have white burger buns until they’re used to the burgers themselves, and then introduce brown burger buns later on.
+If your kids aren't used to eating whole grain buns and you're new to Clean eating, I'd recommend letting them have white buns until they're used to the burgers themselves, and then introduce brown buns later on.

 I found that the key to getting the kids to happily eat new foods when we started this was to introduce things slowly.
 Too much change sends my kids into a frenzy and they dig their heels in.
 Slow changes is the way to go!